 The Art of War - On Oak Wilt

 “Oak wilt management” does not quite convey the right message in my assessment.
 Maybe if the efforts were successful – but here in Texas, we are losing this battle – badly.
-I believe taking on this powerful adversary with diverse array of tactics and ingenuity as exemplified in the heart of the approach and message of Sun Tzu can get us to that point here.
+I believe taking on this powerful adversary with diverse arrays of tactics and ingenuity as exemplified in the heart of the approach and message of Sun Tzu can get us to that point here.
 A defeatist attitude is an unacceptable position.
 This is NOT Mother Nature taking her natural course.
-What is happening is a perversion of nature which we are fully responsible for by stopping the fires which regularly renewed our state and we provided no alternative means of maintaining the geographical separation of oak mots and control of oak mott root sprout expansion.
+What is happening is a perversion of nature which we are fully responsible for by stopping the fires which regularly renewed our state and we provided no alternative means of maintaining the geographical separation of oak motts and control of oak mott root sprout expansion.
 Here is where the rubber hits the road – good ideas and theories and “science” get their test when action – or lack of action occurs and we observe the results.
 Trenches are failing because depths are not specified as deep as needed as well as roots are re-grafting after the fact.
 Fungicide injections are failing due to poor application timing, technique, product, and dosing issues among others.
-Infected red oaks with fungal mats are still standing in easy eyesight from roads in major and small municipalities in central Texas.
-Despite immediate painting of pruning wounds by a diligent contractor – multiple, large long deer rub wounds, varmint chew wounding, windbreaks, etc. are occurring numerous times each month and a new oak wilt centers are starting – meanwhile good-intentioned but horribly wrong educators are promoting the mantra that “oak wilt is so easy to prevent” and of course the novice media personnel are parroting the same.
-Finally, the unthinkable debacle of recommending planting of oaks with a big pretty “I am oak wilt resistant” bow then come to find out that assumptions not science-informed this recommendation and now a lot of apologies and replanting will be in the future of those unknowing and trusting consumers.
+Infected red oaks with fungal mats are still standing in easy eyesight from roads in major and small municipalities in central Texas, while our northern counterparts follow diligent processes to identify and remove SP's prior to mat formation.
+Despite immediate painting of pruning wounds by a diligent contractor – multiple, large long deer rub wounds, varmint chew wounding, wind breaks, etc. are occurring numerous times each month and a new oak wilt centers are starting – meanwhile good-intentioned but horribly wrong educators are promoting the mantra that “oak wilt is so easy to prevent” and as a result the good-intentioned media personnel are parroting the same.
+Finally, the unthinkable debacle of recommending planting of oaks with a big pretty “I am oak wilt resistant” bow then come to find out that assumptions, not science, informed this recommendation and now a lot of apologies and replanting will be in the future of those unknowing and trusting consumers.
 Worse yet – nothing is changing.

 Many of the new ideas to achieve greater success in oak wilt management come from the northern states.
-For the following reasons they have achieved a greater control – double trenching, use of herbicide and or tree removal is standard operation procedure, as well as use of herbicide alone as a chemical barrier, and they do not have their heads in the sand pushing a message of, “most infected white oaks exhibit some canopy loss”, rather they are straight-forward telling the public that white oaks can tolerate the disease longer but need treatment and will likely die if they are not treated.
+For the following reasons they have achieved greater control: a pro-active SP removal process, double trenching, use of herbicide and or tree removal is standard operation procedure, as well as use of herbicide alone as a chemical barrier, and they do not have their heads in the sand pushing a message of “most infected white oaks exhibit some canopy loss”, rather they are straight-forward telling the public that white oaks can tolerate the disease longer but need treatment and will likely die if they are not treated.
 Macro-infusion of Alamo is still the norm for method and product and with the help of Rainbow Treecare Scientific’s efforts – training is excellent and easy to get.

 War on Oak Wilt Weapons